-Upon receipt of a charge of a violation of academic ethics from a professor, the Associate Dean of Student Life shall appoint a hearing panel to consider the charge(s).
-The panel shall decide the issue of responsibility and, if the student is found responsible or not responsible, shall impose an appropriate penalty, as specified in Penalties.
+Upon receipt of a charge of a violation of academic ethics (that constitutes a student's second violation) from a professor or an egregious charge that if found responsible would require the student's removal from the University, the Associate Dean for Student Conduct shall appoint a hearing panel to consider the charge(s).
+The panel shall decide the issue of responsibility and, if the student is found responsible, shall impose an appropriate penalty, as specified in the Penalties section.

-When the Associate Dean of Student Life receives a charge of a violation of academic ethics from a professor, he/she shall:
+When the Associate Dean for Student Conduct receives a charge of a violation of academic ethics from a professor, he/she shall:

 - file the professor's written charge in the Ethics Board's file in the Office of the Dean of Student Life.

 - set a hearing date, time, and location.

 - notify the accused student(s) of the charge and hearing date, time, and location.

 - select members of the Ethics Board to serve on the hearing panel

 When the conditions warrant a hearing, the Associate Dean for Student Conduct shall appoint a hearing panel of unbiased persons to consider the case.